 Action for Carers Surrey supports Surrey’s carers of all ages.
-We have staff in the main Surrey hospitals, including St Peter’s to help you while your loved one is in hospital.
+We have staff in the main Surrey hospitals, including St Peter’s to help you, whether your loved one is in hospital, or you’re coming in for appointments .
 Find out more about our Hospital Carer Advisors here.

 The Hospital Carer Advisor here in St Peter’s is Sam Caine.

 Sam supports carers here at St Peter’s in a number of ways, she:

 - works closely with hospital staff to identify carers and will also approach carers directly

 - can help bridge any communication gaps between you as the carer, and the hospital

 - can provide you with advice and information, as well as emotional support

 - can speak on your behalf, including at some meetings

 - can signpost you, and your loved one, to further support from other organisations